KDE/documentation-docs-kdenlive-org/effects_and_compositions.rst

 Keyframes types, interpolation
 ------------------------------

-Select the keyframe interpolation icon for selecting the a keyframe type.
+Select the keyframe interpolation icon for selecting the keyframe type.
 See :ref:`quickstart` for an example on keyframing the RGB adjustment effect.

 .. figure:: /images/effects_and_compositions/kdenlive2402_effects-keyframe_types.webp
    :align: left